History of Xbox in Timeline

 Xbox 360 250GB Slim Console - (Renewed)

-In January 2012, it was reported that the Kinect claimed the Guinness World Record of being the "fastest selling consumer electronics device" after selling a total of 8 million units in its first 60 days.
-24 million units of the Kinect sensor had been shipped as of January 2012.
+In January 2012, the Kinect claimed the Guinness World Record for being the "fastest selling consumer electronics device" after selling 8 million units in its first 60 days.
+By this time, 24 million Kinect sensor units had been shipped.

 February 1, 2012: Kinect for Windows Release